 How Can Traders Manage Risk When Dealing With Swing-Prone Tokens?

-Diversify positions, define risk limits, use stop-loss and take-profit orders, scale down during stress periods, and hold some lower-volatility assets when markets whip around.
+Diversify exposure, set clear risk limits, use stop-loss and take-profit orders, reduce size during stressful periods, and consider keeping some lower-volatility assets in the portfolio.
 Never risk money you cannot afford to lose.

 Do the Most Volatile Coins Always Deliver Higher Profits?

-They can create larger opportunities, but losses can be equally severe.
-Volatility increases the range of outcomes; it does not guarantee better returns.
+They can create larger opportunities, but losses can be just as severe.
+Volatility increases the range of possible outcomes and does not guarantee better returns.

 Why Does Bitcoin Sometimes Show Big Swings Despite Its Size?

-Macro events, regulatory headlines, and broad sentiment shifts can still cause fast repricing.
+Macro events, regulatory headlines, and broad shifts in market sentiment can still cause fast repricing.
 Even with deep liquidity, large assets remain sensitive to market-wide catalysts.